Dry Eye Syndrome Treatments At Switalski Eye Care

 While masks help protect you and others from COVID-19, eye doctors have seen an increase in dry eye cases among those who wear them.

-If you're seeking effective relief, contact Switalski Eye Care in Plano as soon as possible.
+If you're seeking effective relief, contact Switalski Eye Care in East Plano as soon as possible.
 We'll offer the best solutions for your mask-associated dry eye (also known as "MADE").

 What is Mask-Associated Dry Eye?

 Eye doctors have been seeing an increase in dry eye cases at their practice.
 Patients with existing dry eye syndrome complained that their symptoms worsened when wearing a mask, while other patients complained of first-time symptoms.